 Clearly the rate of progress of our survey will depend on the fraction of time scheduled, which is dependent on the balance of surveys selected by the PSP.
 Each field will reach the final depth in all bands after its two visits, so the survey area should build up roughly linearly over time and much of the science analysis can progress in parallel without waiting for completion.
-(The baryon oscillations are a possible exception which require the full area).
+(The baryon oscillation measurements are an exception which require a large fraction of the full area).
 Our total time request is approximately 2/3 of that for KIDS, so if the nights allocated per year are also in 2/3 proportion, the two can progress at a similar rate.
-If VIKING were scheduled for $\sim 20\%$ of the VISTA Public Surveys time (e.g. most of the 3rd quartile seeing), we would anticipate completion around 2012, with phased data releases.
 We plan phased data releases at intervals during the survey, as follows: